ut33/IDD-Fa19-Lab4/README.md

 ## Part C. Integrating input and output

 **Include a photo/movie of your raw circuit in action.**
+The servo motor's speed varies in time with the vibration motor's speed.
+Video:

 ## Part D. Paper puppet